-6.2 Statement of the need for, objectives of, and legal basis for the rule harvest during the spawning period.
+6.2 Statement of the need for, objectives of, and legal basis for the rule the spawning period.
 The objectives of this proposed regulatory action are to maintain recreational and commercial access to the greater amberjack component of the reef fish fishery, given the substantial ACL decreases under the greater amberjack rebuilding plan in Amendment 54.
 The Magnuson-Stevens Act serves as the legal basis for the proposed regulatory action.
 All monetary estimates in the following analysis are in 2021 dollars.

-A discussion of the reasons why action by the agency is being considered is provided in Section 1.1.
-The purposes of this framework action are to modify the greater amberiack recreational fixed-closed season and commercial trip limit to extend the fishing season durations, reduce the likelihood of exceeding the recreational Annual Catch Limit (ACL), and eliminate recreational
+A discussion of the reasons why the action is being considered is provided in Section 1.1.
+The purposes of this framework action are to modify the greater amberjack recreational fixed-closed season and commercial trip limit to extend the fishing season durations, reduce the likelihood of exceeding the recreational annual catch limit (ACL), and eliminate recreational harvest during